JoshDoug/Notes/Java/JavaSE/Exception-Handling.md

 ### The `try`-with-resources Statement

+The try-with statement is a try statement that declares one or more resources, a resource is an object that must be closed after the program is finished with it.
+The try-with-resources ensures that each resource is closed at the end of the statement.

 This is a try block with closable resources specified as parameters which must be closed after the program is finished with it.
 This covers any object that implements java.lang.AutoCloseable, which includes all objects with implemnt java.io.Closeable.

 Example using try-with-resources: